 The main difference between both card types is that business credit cards are usually in the name of the company rather than the individual and can offer much higher credit limits to reflect the business’s monthly turnover and spending.
-They also allow multiple staff members to have their individual business credit cards which makes organising expenses a lot easier.
+They also allow multiple staff members to have their individual business credit cards which makes organizing expenses a lot easier.

 The main differences are:

-- Ability to organise income and expenses;
+Ability to organize income and expenses;

 A business credit card is in your company name

-A business credit card is in your company name, whereas a personal credit card is in the individual’s name (whether it is for you, your spouse or your child).
+A business credit card is in your company name, whereas a personal credit card is in the individual’s name (whether it is for you, your spouse, or your child).

-A business credit card can be used by multiple people within the organisation.
+A business credit card can be used by multiple people within the organization.
 Most business credit card providers offer supplementary cards at no extra cost that can be given to your partners or employees.

 Business credit cards usually have higher limits